Helping you to stay well

 Our prevention and self-care work is helping to ensure people have the skills, confidence and support to self-care and to stay well.

-The sustainability of our health and social care system depends on people living healthier for longer.
-To do this we need to move beyond delivering prevention programmes to our population and start creating prevention programmes with them that can really make a difference.
+We need to move beyond delivering prevention programmes to our population and start creating prevention programmes with them that can really make a difference.
 Through engaging residents and patients and providing them with the right knowledge and support, we will manage the ever-growing demand for hospital services and our wider health services, with focused programmes aimed at helping people find community based support for issues such as alcohol related harm, improvements in physical inactivity, obesity, anticipatory frailty and social isolation.

 We aim to work with local people so together we can: